 Ozempic forms

 Ozempic comes as a liquid solution in prefilled single-patient-use pens.
-The drug is given as a subcutaneous injection.
+You receive the drug as a subcutaneous injection.
 After a healthcare professional has shown you how to inject Ozempic correctly, you may be able to give yourself the injections at home.

 Ozempic strengths